Arciiix/Magaziner/README.txt

-This is a simple magaziner, like you can see you storage, you can easily add new products.
+This is a simple magaziner, like you can see your storage, you can easily add new products.
 It's just for fun, so it's not good! :)